Multiple Record Setup Dialog

 Pressing this button will start a test of the beam tilt adjustment needed at various positions, either with or without adjustment for image shitf depending on whether Adjust beam tilt & astig to compensate for image shift is checked.
 See details in Testing Image Location and Coma Adjustment below.below.

 Diameter of circles to draw

-If the multi-shot circles are being displayed, the diameter of the circles is set to the entered value in microns, unless the option described next is selected to use the illuminated area on an FEI Titan.
+If the multi-shot circles are being displayed, the diameter of the circles is set to the entered value in microns, unless the option described next is selected to use the illuminated area on a Thermo/FEI Titan.
 Press tab or Enter to have the image redrawn after entering a new diameter.